Karani: A Swahili word for a clerk or a majordomo--as we see it, someone who takes care of everything for you.

 User: An individual who can log into Karani.
 Identified by an email address or a Google account.
 Each user is one human being (hopefully).

 Account: A funding target within your organization.
 Usually each user has one account which maps to their personal saraly, but many users have more than one account--for example, one for their salary and one for a school scholarship fund.
 Each account has its own set of contacts, gifts, pledges, tasks, interactions, and even its own settings.

-Account Share: Any user can share access to their account(s) with any premium user, which allows the premium user to use the shared account fully as if they owned it.
+Account Share: Any user can share access to their account(s) with any user.
+Sharing an account with another user allows interact with the shared account fully as if they owned it.

 MailChimp: A service for sending out email newsletters.